 Basic CRM functionality has achieved the first step: automating filing processes, paperwork, and email management.
 One of our panelists from a GP firm follows this mantra: “If something is repeatable, automate it.”
 From his perspective, the power of machines completing basic manual tasks removes the threat of human error.
 In an industry with delicate financial data points, any chance to mitigate risk must be seriously considered.

-A second layer of automation that is often overlooked is task management.
+The second layer of automation that is often overlooked is task management.
 Beth Gilje from the University of Pennsylvania Endowment Office noted the value of push notifications to alert team members when documents are uploaded, or updates are made to an account.
 When that data is brought directly to end users, changes are less likely to fall through the cracks than when users must search for them manually.
-With business automation technology, software can be programmed to do almost all the work.
+With business automation technology, the software can be programmed to do almost all the work.
 A simple automated workflow might have the system deliver a notification, open the email, click the link, and log in with pre-determined credentials without human aid.

 Enhancing Reporting with AI: